Optimizing Functionals on the Space of Probabilities with Input Convex Neural Networks: Gradient flows via JKO-ICNN

 The general JKO scheme \eqref{eq:jko} discretizes the gradient flow (and therefore, the corresponding PDE) in time, but it is still formulated on\,---potentially infinite-dimensional, and therefore intractable---\,probability space $\mathcal{P}(\cX)$.
 Obtaining an implementable algorithm requires recasting this optimization problem in terms of a space that is easier to handle than that of probability measures.
 As a first step, we do so using convex functions.\looseness=-1

-One of the cornerstones of optimal transport theory states that for absolutely continuous measures and suitable cost functions, the solution of the Kantorovich problem concentrates around a deterministic map $T$ (the Monge map).
-Furthermore, for the quadratic cost, Brenier's theorem \cite{Brenier91} states that this map is given by the gradient of a convex function $u$, i.e., $T(x)=\nabla u (x)$.
+A cornerstone of optimal transport theory states that for absolutely continuous measures and suitable cost functions, the solution of the Kantorovich problem concentrates around a deterministic map $T$ (the Monge map).
+Furthermore, for the quadratic cost, Brenier's theorem \citep{Brenier91} states that this map is given by the gradient of a convex function $u$, i.e., $T(x)=\nabla u (x)$.
 Hence given a measure $\alpha$, the mapping $u \in \text{cvx}(\cX) \mapsto (\nabla u)_{\sharp} \alpha \in \mathcal{P}(\cX)$ can be seen as a parametrization, which depends on $\alpha$, of the space of probabilities \citep{MCCANN1997153}.
 We furthermore have for any $u\in \text{cvx}(\cX)$: